zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

    Follow the instructions in the **Verify Hash and Signature of Zowe Binary** section on the post-download page `https://d1xozlojgf8voe.cloudfront.net/post_download.html?version=V.v.p` after you download the official build.
 For example, the post-download page for Version 1.4.0 is [https://d1xozlojgf8voe.cloudfront.net/post_download.html?version=1.4.0](https://d1xozlojgf8voe.cloudfront.net/post_download.html?version=1.4.0).
 -->
-### Step 1:  Transfer the convenience build to USS and expand its contents
+### Transfer the convenience build to USS and expand its contents

 1. Transfer the PAX file to z/OS.